-In fall of 2021, Katerina Machacova was missing her company runs.
+In the fall of 2021, Katerina Machacova was missing her company runs.

 After more than a year of pandemic lockdowns, she wanted to organize something again for her teammates at Semperit, a rubber manufacturer with headquarters in Vienna and production sites in 15 countries.
 But in-person team runs still weren’t allowed due to company policies created to protect the staff in the best way possible.